 PCP from the Wauleco site is approximately 20–30 feet below the ground.
 The water you drink and use is supplied by the City of Wausau, and is not impacted by groundwater beneath the Wauleco site.

 The City sewer system that has evidence of cracks are the sewage lines transmitting material to the City’s treatment plant for treatment.
-This is not the water that is supplied by the City for drinking or other uses.
-It does appear that the City sewer has cracks letting in water; however, Wauleco is working closely with the City to help identify where there may be openings in the City sewer system that could let in some of the PCP dissolved in groundwater.
+This is separate from the water supplied by the City for drinking and other purposes.
+While evidence suggests that the City's sewer system may have cracks letting water in, Wauleco is working in close collaboration with the City to identify potential openings that could allow PCP dissolved in groundwater to enter.
 We’re hopeful this can be remedied in the near future.

 Not at this site.
 PCP is not sufficiently volatile to cause vapor migration, so it isn't a concern.
 In addition, our investigation has consistently concluded that the soils on our site have enough oxygen that vapor build-up is not a concern, and the DNR agrees.
 We recently assessed this again—you can read a report of our conclusions and the WDNR's agreement.

 The term “dioxins” generally refers to a certain group of chemicals created inadvertently as a by-product of a number of human activities.
 These compounds can be created in the course of chemical manufacturing, incomplete combustion, vehicle exhaust, backyard burning, forest fires, and volcanic eruptions.
 In chemistry, these materials are referred to as chlorinated dibenzo-p-dioxins (CDDs) and chlorinated dibenzofurans (CDFs).